-NOTE: The service applies bandwidth controls to traffic from known locations only; that is, locations that are configured on the Zscaler admin portal.
-The Bandwidth Control policy does not apply to road warriors because their traffic does not come from a configured location and their source IP address has unknown upload and download bandwidth values.
+The service applies bandwidth controls to traffic from known locations only; that is, locations that are configured on the Zscaler Admin Portal.
+The Bandwidth Control policy does not apply to remote users because their traffic does not come from a configured location and their source IP address has unknown upload and download bandwidth values.

-The Zscaler service rebalances the bandwidth in real time and buffers packets for application classes that hit the bandwidth quota limit during 1 second intervals.
-This behavior ensures that business critical applications run at full speed, with no deterioration in quality.
-Note that the Zscaler service applies the policy to all HTTP and HTTPS traffic from the location.
+The Zscaler service rebalances the bandwidth in real time and buffers packets for application classes that hit the bandwidth quota limit during one second intervals.
+This behavior ensures that business-critical applications run at full speed, with no deterioration in quality.
+The Zscaler service applies the policy to all HTTP and HTTPS traffic from the location.
 You do not need to enable SSL interception because it works at the TCP level.

 How Bandwidth Control Works

 First, you specify the maximum upload and download bandwidth limits for each location in your organization.
-Note that about 5% of TCP traffic is overhead, such as packet headers.
+About 5% of TCP traffic is overhead, such as packet headers.
 The Zscaler service does not include these in its bandwidth calculations.
 It only includes the application traffic.

-The service allows a bandwidth class full bandwidth utilization until there is contention for the bandwidth by a traffic class with a higher priority.
+The minimum bandwidth percentage is only enforced when there is contention on a location's connection and when traffic from the specified bandwidth classes is present.
+This allows a bandwidth class full bandwidth utilization until there is contention for the bandwidth by a traffic class with a higher priority.
 When bandwidth classes compete for bandwidth, the service allocates the guaranteed minimum bandwidth percentages to the bandwidth classes and allocates the remaining bandwidth according to the prioritized rules.
 Therefore the total minimum bandwidth must be less than 100%.